 Benefit Description You pay After the calendar year deductible Not covered (cont.)
-Twelve-step model programs as sole therapy for conditions, including, but not limited to, addictive gambling All charges Methadone maintenance for the treatment of chemical dependency
+HDHP Option Twelve-step model programs as sole therapy for conditions, including, but not limited to, addictive gambling All charges

 Section 5(f).
 Prescription drug benefits

 Here are some important things to keep in mind about these benefits: